1) BASIS OF PREPARATION:

 is virtual certainty that such deferred tax assets can be realised

 Impairment losses, if any on Fixed Assets (including revalued assets)

-are recognised and charged to Profit and Loss account in accordance with
+are recognised and charged to Proft and Loss account in accordance with

 As per AS 29 Provisions, Contingent Liabilities and Contingent